kartikeyamandhar/weather_application_django/README.md

 deployed link - https://weather-application-pro.herokuapp.com/

-copy and paste the above link, instead of directly opening it
+copy and paste the above link, instead of directly opening it by clicking it.